dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control-v2.0.3.md

 ## getAllCameras

-Returns infomation of all available cameras on the device.
+Returns information of all available cameras on the device.

 ```typescript
 getAllCameras(): Promise<VideoDeviceInfo[]>